Offices & Directory

 Language placement exams and College-Level Examination Program (CLEP) testing are performed by our office, and we maintain a list of on-campus tutoring centers.

-We are committed to providing equal educational opportunities to students with documented disabilities who choose to self-identify.
-Students must register with the ARP program in order to request and receive disability-related accommodations.
+We are committed to providing equal educational opportunities to students with documented disabilities who choose to self-identify to Disability Support Services (DSS).
+Students must register with DSS in order to request and receive disability-related accommodations.

-Located within the Center for Academic and Accessibility Resources (CAAR), the DSS staff works together with the student, administrators, and faculty to assure access to classrooms as well as on-campus programs and events.
+Located with Academic Services, the DSS staff works together with the student, administrators, and faculty to assure access to classrooms as well as on-campus programs and events.